Differential graded Brauer groups over dg-rings: Introduction

-which proves to be an isomorphism in case of acyclic $(K,d_K)$ (cf Theorem~\ref{theultimateforacyclic}), and proves to be a split epimorphism in case of $d_K=0$ (cf Theorem~\ref{dgBrIIvsusgradedBrK}).
-If $(K,d_K)$ is more general, the group $\dgBr^{II}(K,d_K)$ remains quite mysterious and is related to bad gradings on matrix algebras.
+which proves to be an isomorphism in case of $(K,d_K)$ having semisimple dg-module category (cf Theorem~\ref{theultimateforacyclic}), and proves to be a split epimorphism in case of $d_K=0$ (cf Theorem~\ref{dgBrIIvsusgradedBrK}).
+If $(K,d_K)$ is more general, the group $\dgBr^{II}(K,d_K)$ is related to bad gradings on matrix algebras~\cite{DascalescuIonNastasescuRioMontes}, and seems to encode sophisticated invariants of a ring.

 We are able to compute the dgBrauer groups of both types in case of dg-fields $(K,d_K)$ in each case completely (cf Section~\ref{Examplesection}).